 People often say that pulling your hair back will cause your hairline to recede, and unlike some "old wives' tales", this one is actually true.
-If you have longer hair and you're tying it at the back (or any other style where the hair is pulled back tightly), you can risk damage to the hair follicles at the hairline.
+If you have long hair and you're tying it at the back (or any other style where the hair is pulled back tightly), you can risk damage to the hair follicles at the hairline.
 This means that once the hairs are pulled out, the follicles won't produce a new hair strand.
 You can avoid a receding hairline in this situation by not pulling your hair too tightly, or by wearing your hair in a style where it is naturally falling to the sides, over the forehead or only lightly swept or tied back.
 Avoiding tightly pulled hair can also reduce oiliness and the pore size around your forehead because your skin will be more relaxed.
-Also, wearing a ponytail where you us an elastic in the same place day after day, will cause the hair where the elastic is placed to break.
+Also, wearing a ponytail where you use an elastic in the same place day after day, will cause the hair where the elastic is placed to break.
 It's a good idea never to put your hair in a ponytail when it's still wet.

 How to Attract Women When You Have a Receding Hairline?

 The first mistake you make is to assume that your receding hairline makes you less attractive to women in the first place.
-A full head of hair is not the only thing that women look for in a partner, and in some cases a receding hairline, or even a completely bald head, can make a man more attractive.
+A full head of hair is not the only thing that women look for in a partner, and in some cases, a receding hairline, or even a completely bald head, can make a man more attractive.

-- In life, everything is a compromise and when it comes to looks, it's the same.
+- In life, everything is a compromise, and when it comes to looks, it's the same.
 Even if your receding hairline is not the best thing about you, women will often judge the attractiveness of a man based on all of his attributes.
 So if you're maintaining an attractive body or you have a naturally attractive face, these can compensate for your receding hair, especially in the eyes of a woman.
 Confidence is the most attractive thing about men.

 - If your hair is receding, especially if it has done so to a point where it is really obvious, try not to compensate by growing your hair longer or by brushing it over the bald areas of your scalp.
 This doesn't work for Donald Trump, either.
 If you're dealing with pattern balding on the top of your head, keep the hair closely cut around your temples and the back of your head.
-Taking the balding gracefully and keeping things tidy will go a long way in making it more appealing for both you and women.
+Taking the balding gracefully and keeping things tidy will go a long way in making it more appealing to both you and women.

-- Skin tone and especially a light tan if you're fair skinned, can make all the difference if you're balding.
+- Skin tone and especially a light tan if you're fair skinned can make all the difference if you're balding.
 Make sure to wash your skin with a beauty soap, and lightly exfoliate to even out your skin tones and clear away dead cells.
-Nivea offers a facial care range for men and it's not unheard of for men these days to take more time on their facial routine.
+Nivea offers a facial care range for men, and it's not unheard of for men these days to take more time on their facial routine.
 Use these same products on the areas where your hair has receded.
 You should also use a non-oil based moisturizer to keep your scalp from drying.
-Sorbolene, or water based moisturizers, work well without adding oiliness and shine to your skin.
+Sorbolene, or water-based moisturizers, work well without adding oiliness and shine to your skin.

 - At the end of the day, it's all about confidence and working with what you've got.
 Carry yourself with pride, and maintain your body, your skin and very importantly your posture.
-If you need some inspiration from men who went through male pattern baldness, and still look great, then ask any woman how they feel about Bruce Willis, Jason Statham, Vin Diesel, The Rock or even Colin Farrel who isn't even receding that much, but often shaves his head by choice!
+If you need some inspiration from men who went through male pattern baldness and still look great, then ask any woman how they feel about Bruce Willis, Jason Statham, Vin Diesel, The Rock or even Colin Farrel who isn't even receding that much, but often shaves his head by choice!